How is the SNP tackling homelessness?

 Scotland invests more per person than any other UK nation in measures to tackle homelessness and help people remain in their homes.

-Additionally, the SNP in government passed its ambitious Housing (Scotland) Bill, an essential and transformative piece of legislation that will advance tenants’ rights, introduce long-term rent controls, and tackle homelessness through potentially world-leading ‘ask and act’ duties.
+Additionally, the SNP in government has passed its ambitious Housing (Scotland) Bill, an essential and transformative piece of legislation that will advance tenants’ rights, introduce long-term rent controls, and tackle homelessness through potentially world-leading ‘ask and act’ duties.

-The Scottish Government is investing £100 million to transform the homelessness system and implement the Ending Homelessness Together action plan.
+We’re also investing £100 million to transform the homelessness system and implement the Ending Homelessness Together action plan.

 More people with high support needs have been helped into settled housing.
-Councils have provided over 1,800 Housing First tenancies, and are transitioning to a culture of Rapid Rehousing by default.
+Councils have provided over 1,800 Housing First tenancies, and are transitioning to a culture of rapid rehousing by default.

 People experiencing homelessness in Scotland now have the ability to settle and access support wherever they choose under legislation that removes the local connection test.

-As the Scottish Government the SNP also launched a £4 million fund for pilot projects to help people to stay in their homes.
+As the Scottish Government the SNP has also launched a £4 million fund for pilot projects to help people to stay in their homes.